Groves scores 20, leads Oklahoma past No. 14 Florida, 74-67 - NewsBreak

 Florida: The Gators already have solid wins over Florida State and Ohio State this season - the same Ohio State team that just beat No. 1 Duke on Tuesday.
 This loss isn’t a resume killer.

-Oklahoma: It's an impressive win for an Oklahoma team that was pieced together with a new coach, a few holdovers, transfer portal additions and incoming freshmen.
-The Sooners were picked to finish seventh in the Big 12, but they look like they might be better than that.
+Oklahoma: It’s an impressive win for an Oklahoma team that was pieced together with a new coach, a few holdovers, transfer portal additions and talented freshmen.
+The Sooners were picked to finish seventh in the Big 12, but it appears they might be better than that.

 UP NEXT